15532th/rss2jbr/README.md

 This script monitors RSS feeds and can send new entries as Jabber messages or execute pre-defined command against links in new messages on the feed.
 It designed specifically with Youtube RSS in mind, but might also work with other feeds.

+Development in this repository is now stopped in favor of rewrite in a separate progect, https://github.com/15532th/avtdl, allowing more flexible configuration and introducing support for monitoring additional sources.

 ## Installation

 It should work with Python version 3.6 and higher.